scottburch/river-js/README.md

     that.doAction('loadCss', {href: 'css/myModule.css'});

+## FILTERING EVENTS
+There are times when you may want to externally filter events going to modules.
+To do this add a __filterEvents__ method to a module.
+The filterEvents method is called for each module for each event or action.

+    defineModule(function(that) {
+        that.filterEvents = function(data, cb) {
+            // data.module     The module that threw the event (module.name will provide the name of the module)
+            // data.event      The event name
+            // data.args;      The arguments passed to the event
+            // data.type;      "event" or "action"

+            cb(false);         // returning false stops the event.
+Anything else allows the event.
+        }
+    }

 ## NOTES

 * river modifies the configuration for require.
-If you want to pass in an initial requie configuration simply set the variable __requireConfig__ to the config object
+If you want to pass in an initial require configuration simply set the variable __requireConfig__ to the config object